plan your way

 Today you will leave Santo Domingo de la Calzada through its old town, through its Calle Mayor street and then you will cross the Palomajeros River and the Avenida de La Rioja avenue.
 Next to the bridge that goes over the Oja river that is from the 18 century, it is located the Ermita del Puente hermitage that was built in 1917.

 After crossing a path you will get to the LR—201, after crossing this road you will continue through a wide dusty path full of little stones.
 You will continue through this path for many kilometers.
 A yellow arrow will indicate you when to turn to the left to get another path to get to Grañón.
-The Cruz de los Valientes cross will indicate you the good way.
+De los Valientes Cross will shows the way to follow.
 This monument is devoted to the conflict between the inhabitant of Grañón and Santo Domingo due to the land, specifically a pasture.
 There was no agreement so they decided to choose an inhabitant of each village to fight for the land.
 Finally.
 Grañón won the battle and the land was for them.

 A little bit after, a marker will indicate you to get to the left to get into a path that will lead you to a castle built by Alfonso III.
 This castle was used as protection against the Muslim’s invasions of the 9 century.
 You will get to the first village of this stage through a path.